 Cleveland Browns quarterback Deshaun Watson settles for 11-game suspension

-Deshaun Watson has reached a settlement with the NFL and will serve an 11-game unpaid suspension and pay a $5 million fine rather than risk missing his first season as quarterback of the Cleveland Browns following accusations of sexual misconduct.
+Cleveland Browns quarterback Deshaun Watson will serve an 11-game unpaid suspension, pay a $5 million fine and undergo professional evaluation and treatment as part of a settlement with the NFL following accusations of sexual misconduct by two dozen women.

-Watson was accused of sexual assault and harassment by two dozen women while he played for the Houston Texans.
-The league had sought to ban him for at least one year for violating its personal conduct policy.
+The league had sought to ban Watson for at least one year for violating its personal conduct policy.
+He was accused of sexually harassing and coercing the women during massage therapy sessions while he played for the Houston Texans.

+Watson signed a $230 million guaranteed contract after being traded to the Browns in March.
+The three-time Pro Bowler will lose $632,500 in salary this season while serving the suspension, which takes effect Aug.
+30.

+The settlement ends months of speculation and headed off a ruling from former New Jersey attorney general Peter C. Harvey, who was appointed by Commissioner Roger Goodell after the league appealed a six-game suspension issued by disciplinary officer Sue L. Robinson.

-As part of the settlement, which concludes the disciplinary process, Watson will also undergo a professional evaluation by behavioral experts and will follow their treatment program, the NFL said in a statement.
+As part of the settlement between the league and the NFL Players Association, Watson will have to be evaluated by behavioral experts and follow their treatment program, the NFL said.

-"I'm grateful that the disciplinary process has ended and extremely appreciative of the tremendous support I have received throughout my short time with the Browns organization.
-I apologize once again for any pain this situation has caused.
-I take accountability for the decisions I made," Watson said in a statement released through the team.
-"My focus going forward is on working to become the best version of myself on and off the field and supporting my teammates however possible while I'm away from the team."

-Asked later if he thinks the settlement is fair, Watson said: "I'm going to keep my opinion to myself."
+Watson, who recently apologized for the first time since the allegations surfaced, spoke to reporters after the settlement was issued.
+He offered more contrition, but also maintained he's never been inappropriate with women.

+"I've always stood on my innocence and always said that I've never assaulted anyone or disrespected anyone and I'm continuing to stand on that," he said.
+"But at the same time, I have to continue to push forward with my life and my career, and for us to be able to move forward, I have to be able to take steps and put pride to the side.

 As part of the settlement, Watson may return for the Browns' game on Dec.
 4 in Houston.